lewisc64/CutLang/README.md

 ## Requirements

-* ffmpeg.exe must be added to PATH.
-You can download it here: https://ffmpeg.org/download.html
+* ffmpeg.exe and ffprobe.exe must be added to PATH.
+You can download them here: https://ffmpeg.org/download.html
-* .NET 5 must be installed.
+* .NET 6 must be installed.

 ## Usage